balena-io/pinejs/docs/Hooks.md

 The SQL OMeta structure.
 #### values
 The "body" of the request.
+#### custom
+This is an empty object, you may store whatever you like here and have it available in later hooks.

 ### result
 This is the result from running the transaction.